 Authenticity and The Nature of Intent

 Why are some people so afraid to speak up?
 Why do some suppress their needs to simply keep the peace?
-Why is it so hard for people to be themselves?
-Alternatively, what about those who say and do things to influence situations in their favour at the expense of others?
+And why is it so hard for people to be themselves?
 These scenarios are all too common but can we identify a problem when there is one?
 The fact is that we can’t always tell if someone agrees with a particular idea especially if they have a fear of opening up.
-Likewise, we can’t always tell when people are being honest and when they have your best interest at heart.
+Likewise, what about those who say and do things to influence situations in their favour at the expense of others?
+We can’t always tell when people are being honest and when they have your best interest at heart.
 When we think of the nature of human behaviour, the aspect we really want to explore is the idea of AUTHENTICITY.

 WHAT AUTHENTICITY REALLY MEANS

-Authenticity is the ability to express oneself freely and clearly and includes an element of psychological maturity that involves building self-awareness, social awareness and using them to manage ourselves and others in a variety of situations.
+Authenticity is the ability and confidence to express oneself freely and clearly and includes an element of psychological maturity that involves a high degree of self-awareness as well as social awareness and using them to manage ourselves and others in a variety of situations.

 “Being flexible with who you are is okay.
 It is not denying or disrespecting who you are.”

-Almost all of my experience has been in the sales environment and very often, a new customer will give me the “let me hear your pitch” look.
-The truth is; I don’t always have a pitch!!
-For anyone who has anything to do with managing the customer’s experience, we know one thing: we better be careful not to come across like we are only thinking about ourselves.
+Almost all of my work experience has been in the sales environment and very often, a new customer will give me the “let me hear your pitch” look.
+The truth is; I didn’t always have a pitch!!
+For anyone who has anything to do with managing the customers’ experience, we know one thing: we better be careful not to come across like we are only thinking about ourselves.
 It’s not whether it will work or not.
-It’s not whether you truly believe in your product or not.
+It’s not whether you truly believe in your product/service or not.
 The real problem is – when word gets around that you are not really helping someone or adding value in some way, customers will disappear and your reputation may never recover.
-The difference between what we say when manipulating someone and what we say when legitimately adding value for a customer or anyone else is the INTENT and many times, intent will show!!
+The difference between what we say when manipulating someone and what we say when legitimately adding value for a customer, for example, is the INTENT, and many times, the intent will show and it should show up as genuine.

 It’s therefore inaccurate to imply that people who say and do what they feel are being authentic especially when they are disrespectful to others.

 Manipulation has a negative connotation but some people make a living out of manipulating others and quite frequently, it works.
-For example, magicians manipulate others for entertainment, salespeople sometimes manipulate others for the sale and in our personal lives, we, may manipulate others to get what we want.
+For example, magicians manipulate others for entertainment, salespeople sometimes manipulate others for the sale and in our personal lives, we may manipulate others to get what we want.
 We may even manipulate our own children to get them to behave.
 Bearing these examples in mind, is manipulation always negative?
 No!!
 It really depends on the INTENT.
+For a magician, for example, the intent is to entertain.

 Intent can fit into four scenarios:

 1) The intent is one of dominance, the I WIN, YOU LOSE scenario.
-This can be manifested as aggressive behaviours such as insults (not hidden) or manipulation (hidden).
+This can be manifested as aggressive behaviours such as insults (not hidden) or manipulation with negative intent (hidden).
 Don’t be naive in thinking that when you are trying to manipulate, it doesn’t come across that way.
 You don’t have to know someone well to know when they are being genuine.
-I am sure that we can distinguish the fake smile from a real one even from total strangers.
+I am sure that we can distinguish a fake smile from a real one even from total strangers.
 Positive feedback from a leader can appear less than genuine as well, especially when it is not common practice for the person giving it.
-At times, the I win, you lose scenario may simply be someone saying something in anger, but acting out in anger or even being controlling, distances you from being authentic.
+At times, the I win, you lose scenario may simply show up as someone saying something in anger, but acting out in anger or even being controlling, distances you from being authentic.

 Unfortunately, individuals displaying aggressive or manipulative behaviour consistently may have issues that run much deeper than what could be addressed here.
 They can sometimes even fall into a second scenario: